 - Three medical consulting rooms, a physio treatment area and a gymnasium with an anti-gravity treadmill that will assist in the rehabilitation of injured players.

-Two key partnerships have provided the framework for the National Cricket Centre to achieve its vision:
+Three key partnerships have provided the framework for the Bupa National Cricket Centre to achieve its vision:

 - Australian Institute of Sport